AlexStory/renelle_docs/docs/gettingStarted.md

 ## Booleans

 Renelle has booleans, and some operations for them.
-The conditional operations for renelle are short circuiting, and won't evaluate branches it know's don't matter.
+The conditional operations for renelle are short circuiting, and won't evaluate branches it knows don't matter.

 ```
 true